pgadmin-org/pgadmin4/pkg/win32/README.txt

 To generate a pgAdmin 4 installer for Windows bit, the following packages must be installed:

 1. Python installation
-  - Python 2.7 or 3.4+ or above from https://www.python.org/
+  - Python 3.4+ or above from https://www.python.org/

 2. QT installation
   - Qt 4.6 through 5.5 from http://www.qt.io/